CS126SP20/final-project-NamrataVajrala/DEVELOPMENT.md

 * reduced number of methods required
 * added another crosser object and implemented multiplayer functionality
-* added glags and score updates for multiplayer mode
+* added gflags and score updates for multiplayer mode
 * updated gui according to the changes